sungen1/learngit/readme.txt

-Git is a varsion control system.
+Git is a distributed varsion control system.
 Git is free software.